 Why did the British attack Fort Le Boeuf?

-While French and British officials maneuvered military forces about, they also attempted to curry favor with American Indians living in the region.
-The most critical group, the Mingoes, were part of the Iroquois Confederation, which was allied with Great Britain.
+While French and British officials maneuvered military forces, they also attempted to curry favor with American Indians living in the region.
+The most critical group, the Mingoes, were part of the Iroquois Confederation, allied with Great Britain.
 British officials claimed the Iroquois Confederacy had granted a Native American named Tanaghrisson the title of ‘Half-King’ over the Mingoes and other Native communities under Iroquois rule.
 However, many Indians in the upper Ohio Valley were concerned about British colonists encroaching upon their land and did not acknowledge either British or Iroquois authority.
 Although many of them also feared French power and bore grudges against the French from previous wars, the Indians of the upper Ohio valley believed a French alliance to be the lesser of two evils.
 Consequently, they were amenable to supplying French forces with additional men and intelligence about British movements.

 Aided by such reports, the French soon learned of the British fort that William Trent and his small group of men were constructing, and French forces moved swiftly to compel its surrender on April 17, 1754.
 The French destroyed the unfinished fort, building in its place the much more formidable Fort Duquesne.

 - Why was the Jay Treaty so unpopular in the United States?

 - How did the United States react to the French Revolution?

 - Why did France side with the American Colonies during the American Revolution?

 - What was the purpose of the Committee of Secret Correspondence during the American Revolution?